16 April 2023

 But Gaynor eventually tired of being typecast in the endless comedies and musicals that exploited her special qualities of innocence, vulnerability, and sweetness.
 In 1937, she left Fox to join David O. Selznick and make A Star Is Born (William A. Wellman, 1938) with Fredric March in the classic story of two married film stars, one on the way up and the other on the way down.
 It was to be one of her most memorable films, and she was nominated for another Academy Award.

-Denny Jackson at IMDb: “She was very convincing as Vicki Lester (aka Esther Blodgett), struggling actress trying for the big time.
+Denny Jackson at IMDb: “She was very convincing as Vicki Lester (aka Esther Blodgett), a struggling actress trying for the big time.
 Told by the receptionist at Central casting ‘You know what your chances are?
 One in a hundred thousand,’ Esther/Vicki replies, ‘But maybe--I'm that one’”

 In 1939, she married famous MGM costume designer Gilbert Adrian, known by the single name Adrian.
 The following year, they had a son, Robin Gaynor Adrian.
 Her husband died in 1959, and she married producer Paul Gregory in 1964.
-After she left full-time acting, Gaynor spent much of her time painting; she had several one-woman shows of her work at galleries in Palm Springs, Chicago, and New York.
+After she left full-time acting, Gaynor spent much of her time painting; she had several one-woman shows at galleries in Palm Springs, Chicago, and New York.
 Mostly she painted plants and flowers.

 Janet Gaynor and Charles Farrell in Seventh Heaven